manusbhat/manusbhat-src/esoteric/esoteric-back/enss/problem_sets/Main Problem Set/Road Trip II/index.md

 [rating: 230]
 [creation: 2023-08-21T16:00]

-TODO: untested

 Mugs and Alice are planning a road trip!
-They will be riding in the rabbit-mobile, whose gas tank can comfortably fit $1 \le K \le 10^9$.
+They will be riding in the rabbit-mobile, whose gas tank can comfortably fit $1 \le K \le 10^9$ gallons.
 Moreover, the rabbit-mobile has an efficiency of 1 mile per gallon.
 Their gas tank at the start has $0 \le G \le K$ gallons of gas.

 Before the commencement of their journey, the two are located at $x = 0$.
 Their target is to get to $x = D$, where $1 \le D \le 10^9$.
 However, the gas they have may not be enough!
 To help them, there are $1 \le N \le 10^5$ gas stations along the way.
 The $i$th gas station is located at $1 \le x_i \le 10^9$ and sells one gallon of gas for $1 \le c_i \le 10^6$ dollars.